basant123u/Safe-PASSWORD/README.md

 version 0.0.1    [7 Oct 2025]
 version 0.0.2    [comming soon]
 # Description
-This repository is under maintenance it will be available publicly soon
+> With this simple tool you can store your passwords in it, it can store maximum 10 passwords, but soon will be changed to millions